-As PhD student Dan Nicholson (above) can attest, the bad weather we sometimes encounter during our fieldwork can make one lose their mind.
+As former PhD student Dan Nicholson (above) can attest, the bad weather we sometimes encounter during our fieldwork can make one lose their mind.

 Three of our experimental islands in the Panama Canal.
 We have released hundreds of uniquely marked lizards across these islands (and several others).
 The islands differ in their thermal and structural environments, exposing lizards to rapid environmental change.
 Each generation, we track genetic and phenotypic change in a whole suite of physiological, morphological, and behavioral traits.
 This system, as well as our work in The Bahamas, is providing insight into the evolutionary mechanisms involved in adaptation to rapid environmental change.